dkpro/dkpro-jowkl/pages/documentation.md

 Database dumps
 --------------

-To use the OmegaWiki API, you first have the obtain the `Lexical data dump` described at <http://www.omegawiki.org/Help:Downloading_the_data#SQL_Database_dump> and import it into a local database.
+To use the OmegaWiki API, you first have the obtain the 'Lexical data dump' described at <http://www.omegawiki.org/Help:Downloading_the_data#SQL_Database_dump> and import it into a local database.
 That's it, no further preprocessing is necessary.
 We tested it on MySQL only, however, it should also work on other database systems.

 Setting up JOWKL
 ----------------